Defender API: Features, Functionality, and Usage

 Integer (optional)

-The maximum number of items that will be returned (default: 10, max: 10240).
+The maximum number of items to be returned (default: 10, max: 10240).

 Example: https://defender.lumu.io/resources/administration/labels?key={company-key}&items=20&page=3&max-items=50